MagnaCapax/mcxTemplate/README.md

 6. **Structured log parsing** – Use `tools/analyze-structured-log.php --input=$MCX_STRUCTURED_LOG`
    to collate per-task summaries, or feed the JSON lines into `jq`/log pipelines for near real-time monitoring.

+After installing PHPUnit 9+, execute `./vendor/bin/phpunit --configuration tests/phpunit.xml.dist`
+to run the unit tests.
+The suite currently exercises the Configurator helpers, provisioning template utilities, tooling assembly scripts, and the shared Common abstractions to keep regressions obvious.

+For the full template capture workflow, see `docs/template-authoring.md`, which outlines how to stage a reference system, optionally prune unique identifiers, and produce the tarball with the packaging helpers.

 Clone or sync this repository directly to the target system at `/opt/mcxTemplate`.
 The automation expects its working directory to match this